National Summary: 2010 Swimming Season Update

 National Beach Conference

 EPA’s Beach Program strives to ensure public health protection at beaches and to improve the accuracy and timeliness of notification actions.
 To support this goal, EPA sponsored the recent National Beach Conference held in Miami, Florida, on March 15–17, 2011.
 This biennial conference brings together researchers, practitioners, and policymakers from around the world to discuss water quality at beaches.
 Conference proceedings are available on our website, http://water.epa.gov/type/oceb/beaches/meeting2011_index.cfm.

 Funding to State Programs

-Since 2001, EPA has made available nearly $92 million in grants to 37 coastal and Great Lakes states, territories and tribes.
-The funds are designed to help improve water quality monitoring and public information programs to alert beachgoers about the health of their beaches.
+Since 2001, EPA has made available more than $100 million in grants to 37 coastal and Great Lakes states, territories and tribes.
+The funds help improve water quality monitoring and public information programs to alert beachgoers about the health of their beaches.
 Beach water quality monitoring helps to ensure that the public receives information on how to protect their health when visiting beaches.
-Results are used to issue warnings and closures if indicators of pathogens are at unsafe levels and to help identify actions needed to reduce pollution.
+Results are used to issue warnings and closures if bacterial indicator levels suggest an unsafe risk and to help identify actions needed to reduce pollution.